-Wherever feasible, the IGC strongly recommends contracting through institutions as it is the most straightforward contracting method.
-If any of the Principal Investigators are affiliated with an institution, it is worth checking if the institution can manage the project.
-The managing institution is responsible for overseeing project-spend in line with the approved budget.
+Wherever feasible, the IGC strongly recommends contracting through institutions as it is the most streamlined and efficient contracting method.
+If any of the Principal Investigators are affiliated with an institution, you must check if the institution can manage the project.
+The managing institution is responsible for overseeing project spend in line with the approved budget.
 The managing institution is also responsible for ensuring that the research is conducted as outlined within the approved proposal and that outputs are delivered on time.
 You will be asked to provide contact details of the institution's signatory in the proposal form, and they will be signing the contract on behalf of the institution.
+Managing institutions will be required to review and accept contracting terms and conditions, including proposal budgets and overhead allocation.
+Please ensure that the Pre-Award grant managers at your institution review and approve proposal before submission.

 For these contracts, the full project budget (inclusive of individual and project expenses) is split into payment milestones each of which is tied to one or more outputs.
 Payments are made to the institution upon final approval of all outputs in each milestone.
+Please note that if the project is approved, the IGC will need to undertake a full Due Diligence Assessment where the institution will be required to submit various documents as evidence of financial and operational compliance.

 An institutionally managed project can have an overhead of up to 15% of the project cost and will need to submit a Final Financial Statement as one of the outputs at the end of the project to confirm actual spend.
-The full budget of the project will be paid via milestones, and at least 20% of the budget is linked to the final milestone to ensure final deliverables are submitted and approved by the project end date.
+If the project uses subcontractors, the total amount of overhead charged cannot exceed 15% across the multiple contracted parties.
+The full budget of the project will be paid via milestones, and at least 30% of the budget is linked to the final milestone to ensure final deliverables are submitted and approved by the project end date.